The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/7-objects.md

 ### Accessing Objects with Dot Notation and Bracket Notation

-* Object values can be accessed and/or modified using dot notation or bracket notation
+* Object values can be accessed and/or mutated using dot notation or bracket notation

 ```js
 // Dot notation is the faster to type and easier to read than bracket notation